 However, this mode of thinking doesn’t get to the heart of the issue.
 God’s word not only tells us to change our sinful behavior—anger, deceit, sexual deviance, bitterness, etc. He also tells us to replace those ill-behaved mannerisms because God’s word teaches us to conform to the image of Christ, not the image of society.

 Carl Rogers, the founder of the humanistic approach to counseling, believed humans are essentially good and have the innate ability to handle their own problems.
 His treatment plan was to listen to individuals and urge them to look within themselves to discover their own solutions.
 He encouraged his clients to find their own solutions through self-discovery.

 It is true that we are created in the image of God (Gen. 1:26) and can find solutions through self-reflection and introspection.
 However, the word of God teaches that we have a wicked and deceitful heart.
 We are not to lean on our own understanding, but rather let the Lord direct our paths (Prov.
 3:5-6).

 In conclusion, it is evident there are differences between secular-based thinking and biblical thinking.
 The world’s approach says man is essentially good, the environment is the main problem, and truth can be found through deep introspection.
 The Bible says man is essentially sinful, the environment and individual responsibility are the main problems, and truth is found in God (Jn.
 14:6), not within our human psyche.

 Logically, since both of these worldviews are diametrically opposed, only one of them can be right.
-In my opinion, I think the biblical perspective is truer because it corresponds more closely to reality.
+In my opinion, I think the biblical perspective is truer because it corresponds more closely with reality.
 What are your thoughts?
 Please feel free to comment below.

 Jay Adams, A Theology of Christian Counseling, p.
 166.